sztoor/model_serving/README.md

 ```
 If the login successfull, exit from the development server.

-- For this step you need to login as _ubuntu_ user on the client VM.
+- For this step, switch to _ubuntu_ user on the client VM.

 Now we will run the Ansible script available in the `model_serving/openstack-client/single_node_with_docker_ansible_client` directory.